huggingface/transformers/examples/language-modeling/README.md

     --output_dir /tmp/test-clm
 ```

+If your dataset is organized with one sample per line, you can use the `--line_by_line` flag (otherwise the script
+concatenates all texts and then splits them in blocks of the same length).

+**Note:** On TPU, you should the flag `--pad_to_nax_length` in conjucntion with the `--line_by_line` flag to make
+sure all your batches have the same length.

 ### Whole word masking

 The BERT authors released a new version of BERT using Whole Word Masking in May 2019.
 Instead of masking randomly